mmarkus13/yt-dlc/README.md

 ytmp3
 ```

-They are the single source of truth for the wrapper implementations.
+These files are the **single source of truth** for the wrapper implementations.

 ### Option A — Clone the Repository